StyxXx1337/cpp_nanodegree/6_Capstone/Snake/README.md

 ## Known issues

 1. Moving Objects crash into snake will not cause the game to finish (will not change)
-2. Argument for Objects not implemented yet.
-3. Walls not enclose whole game field

 ## CC Attribution-ShareAlike 4.0 International